comob-project/snn-sound-localization/CONTRIBUTING.md

 Of course if you need help with any of this, then please ask and someone will help out!

+## Writing commit messages

+Try to make your commit message informative, without going over ~50 characters.
+Some of us like to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), which look like `<type>: <message>`.
+For example, `fix: fixes a bug with the fano factor algorithm`, or `feat: adds a new figure for cross-correlation`.

 # The Paper

 When the project matures, we will attempt to organise the mass of results into a coherent, linear paper.
 Project organizers will